tpetzoldt/simbiose-w/README.md

 # Development Fork!

-Please note: This repository contains an unstable developer version.
-The source code of the stable version can be found at https://gitlab.hrz.tu-chemnitz.de/simbiose/simbiose-w
+Please note: This repository contains the **bilingual** developer Version `simbiose-w2`.
+The source code of the stable German-only version can be found at https://gitlab.hrz.tu-chemnitz.de/simbiose/simbiose-w

 ## Try the app

-The [app](https://weblab.hydro.tu-dresden.de/app/simbiose-w/) runs without installation in a web browser on Windows, Linux, iOS, and Android.
+The [app](https://weblab.hydro.tu-dresden.de/app/simbiose-w2/) runs without installation in a web browser on Windows, Linux, iOS, and Android.
 For the best viewing experience, a sufficiently large screen (laptop, PC, tablet) is recommended.

-* Click here for the app: [https://weblab.hydro.tu-dresden.de/app/simbiose-w/](https://weblab.hydro.tu-dresden.de/app/simbiose-w/)
+* Click here for the app: [https://weblab.hydro.tu-dresden.de/app/simbiose-w2/](https://weblab.hydro.tu-dresden.de/app/simbiose-w2/)

 ## Authors